LBank-exchange/lbank-official-api-docs/API-For-Spot-EN/WebSocket API(Asset & Order).md

 ## Start use

-* The REST interface listed in this article accesses the root URL：`https://www.lbkex.net/` 或 `https://api.lbkex.com/`
+* The REST interface listed in this article accesses the root URL：`https://www.lbkex.net/` or `https://api.lbkex.com/`
 * Websocket access addresses listed in this article: `wss://www.lbkex.net/ws/V2/`

 ## The REST interface is related to the Websocket interface